-The Teaching File and Clinical Trial Export Profile addresses the need to select DICOM instances, series or studies (which may contain images, key image notes, reports, evidence documents and presentation states) that need to be exported for teaching files or clinical trials.
+880 The Teaching File and Clinical Trial Export Profile addresses the need to select DICOM instances, series or studies (which may contain images, key image notes, reports, evidence documents and presentation states) that need to be exported for teaching files or clinical trials.

-It defines an actor for making the Export Selection, which would typically be grouped with an Image Display or Acquisition Modality, and an actor for processing the selection, which is required to support a configurable means of de-identifying the exported instances.
+It defines an actor for making the Export Selection, which would typically be grouped with an Image Display or Acquisition Modality, and an actor for processing the selection, which is required to support a configurable means of do identifying the exported instances.
+Additional

+885 required to support a configurable means of de-identifying the exported instances.
 Additional options are provided for de-identification of pixel data, remapping of identifiers to pseudonymous values, export of additional teaching file information, and delaying export for a variety of reasons.